mcfrann/oracle/README.md

 - [x] Submitting the form sends the prompt to the OpenAI API
 - [x] Results displayed in a list, sorted from newest to oldest
 - [x] Each result includes the original prompt and a response from the API
-- [x] The HTML that ends up being served client-side should be accessible and semantic
+- [x] The HTML that ends up being served client-side should be accessible and semantic (100% Lighthouse Accessibility rating)

 ##### Extras: